 Keep it polite

 Take in mind that landlords might be as affected or worried as you are during this pandemic.
-So, try to keep your communication very smooth and courteous as possible, starting from your first approach if you are intending to re-negotiate your lease contract.
+So, try to keep your communication very smooth and courteous as possible, starting from your first approach if you are intending to re-negotiate your lease contract or lease start date.

 Try to switch to a month to month contract